Safety Training and Compliance

-- White Card: A Legal Requirement
+1. White Card: A Legal Requirement

-- Workplace Health and Safety (WHS) Training
+1. Workplace Health and Safety (WHS) Training

-Interesting Fact: Regular training also makes sure that new team members, who are statistically the most vulnerable to accidents, are brought up to speed quickly and efficiently.
+Interesting Fact: Regular training makes sure that new team members, who are statistically the most vulnerable to accidents, are brought up to speed quickly and efficiently.

-- Mental Health First Aid
+1. Mental Health First Aid

 Workplace safety isn’t just about physical health—it also includes mental well-being.
 Mental Health First Aid training equips employees with the skills to identify, understand, and respond to mental health challenges in the workplace.
-With growing awareness around mental health, this training is becoming an integral part of maintaining a healthy, supportive, and compliant work environment.
+With growing awareness around mental health, this training is now an integral part of maintaining a healthy, supportive, and compliant work environment.

 Interesting Fact: Research shows that emotions influence our ability to learn and make decisions.
 Mentally healthy workplaces are not only nicer places to work at, but are better for business too.